evansmwangik/world-billionaires-data/README.md

 3. Many billionaires start from the age of 40 onwards.
 There are only a few (4) who are below the age of 40.
    - Most billionaires fall uneder the age of 60-70 years (133).

-More insights are in the this workbook
+More insights are in the this [workbook](https://github.com/evansmwangik/world-billionaires-data/blob/main/Billionaires%20Statistics%20Dataset.xlsx).

 #### Sheets
-- Data Backup - Contains raw untouched data.
+- Data Backup - Contains raw untouched data
-- Data - Contains the cleaned data.
+- Data - Contains the cleaned data
-- Pivot Tables - Contains the pivot tables and the data used in creating visualizations in the dashboard.
+- Pivot Tables - Contains the pivot tables and the data used in creating visualizations in the dashboard
-- Dashboard - Contains the Viz.
+- Dashboard - Contains the Viz